oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-know-all-the-log-files/rule.md

 ---

-​SQL Server stores vital error and performance information in several different logs.
+SQL Server stores vital error and performance information in several different logs.
 You should be aware of all of them:

 1. SQL Server Error Logs
     - Configure how many you want to keep